Jacob511-hub/XC3StatCalculator/README.md

 This is a calculator to help you experiment with team building in Xenoblade Chronicles 3 with ease.

+**TRY IT OUT HERE: [GitHub Pages](https://jacob511-hub.github.io/XC3StatCalculator/)**

 ## Description

-- This is a webpage designed to allow players of Xenoblade Chronicles 3 to simulate party compositions and battle conditions to produce the stat values and damage numbers that would be produced by the game under the same circumstances.
+- This is a webpage designed to allow players of Xenoblade Chronicles 3 to simulate party compositions and battle conditions to produce the stat values and damage numbers that would be produced by the game under the same circumstances without needing to invest the time and resources in-game themselves to test different setups.
 - Users can customize almost everything the game allows them to, including Classes, Skills, Arts, gems, accessories, and more for each character.
 - This is in order to assist players in understanding various mechanics and allow for ease of experimentation for finding what will produce better results while minimizing the time and resource investments that would otherwise be necessary for the user to determine the same results in-game.
 - **THIS WEBPAGE CONTAINS SPOILERS PERTAINING TO CLASSES, HEROES, ARTS, AND OTHER MECHANICS THAT ARE OBTAINED IN XENOBLADE CHRONICLES 3 AND XENOBLADE CHRONICLES 3: FUTURE REDEEMED.
 USER DISCRETION IS ADVISED FOR THOSE WHO HAVE NOT COMPLETED XENOBLADE CHRONICLES 3 AND XENOBLADE CHRONICLES 3: FUTURE REDEEMED.**